5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_GPU_Compatbility.md

 | AMD​ | Radeon Pro Duo​ | ​   | ​   | ​   | ​   | ​   | ​   | ​   |     |

 ### Radeon R7​
+💡Some unsupported R7/R9 cards an be enabled by using a fake device-id and an addtional SSDT ([**more details**](https://dortania.github.io/Getting-Started-With-ACPI/Universal/spoof.html))

 Vendor| Model​ | Metal​ | Sierra​ | High Sierra​ | Mojave​ | Catalina​ | Big Sur​ | Monterey​ | Ventura |
 | :---: | --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |